natesammons/dotfiles/README.md

 ## 3. Setup iTerm Font

-Above we installed the [FiraCode NerdFont](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) using brew.
+Above we installed the [FiraCode NerdFont](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and [Meslo LG NerdFont](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo) using brew.
 Another good one is [the nerd font patched SFMono](https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized).

 Select one of these in iTerm as your font.